First financial steps

 Every new unit must have its own bank or building society account.
 Your unit must be registered on GO for this to be possible.
 Your commissioner is responsible for ensuring that these two things happen.

-Fundraising to get your unit started is a great way to help pay for equipment and resources - or for planned trips and events that aren’t covered by subscriptions.
-See our fundraising toolkit for tried and tested ways to raise money while making sure your fundraising is well planned, legal and safe to do.
+Fundraising is a great way to help pay for equipment and resources - or for planned trips and events that aren’t covered by subscriptions.
+See our fundraising toolkit for tried and tested ideas, and other useful advice.

 Get new volunteers and local leaders involved in your fundraising.
-It's a great way to get to know your new team and local guiding community.
-Involve the girls in your unit and their families, as it's also a chance for the new unit to do something fun together.
+It's a fun way to get to know your new team, and others, in the local guiding community.
+Involve the girls in your unit and their families too, as it's also a chance for the new unit to do something fun together.

 Partnering with local businesses can be a great way to fundraise for your unit.